LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 Database
 	The path to the Access database that contains the details of all search requests.
 This must be the full path including the ``.mdb`` extension.
 The database must have a table called 'Enquiries' that contains, at the very least, the search reference and the site name.
+This attribute may be left blank if no database is used.

 RefColumn
 	The name of the column in the Enquiries table within the Access database that contains the search reference.
 The name must be given without any brackets.
 The search reference must follow the format 'LERCName/Year/EnquiryNumber'.

 SiteColumn
 	The name of the column in the Enquiries table within the Access database, that contains the site name.
 The name must be given without any brackets.

+RequireSiteName
+	A Yes/No attribute that defines whether the site name must be entered.
+Although the site name field on the form will be active, the user may choose to leave it blank.

 RepChar
 	The character(s) used to replace any special characters in file or folder names.
 'Special' characters are any of the following: ``\, %,$, :, *, /, ?, <, >, |, ~, £, .``.
 The replacement character can itself not be a special character.